 Pangolin Laser Software demo video

-An early Pangolin demo video, from the late 1980s or early 1990s is here
+A file showing an early Pangolin demo video, from the late 1980s or early 1990s is available upon request from ILDA

 Leaping Robot Blog